 Wednesday, November 8

-- Keynote Session: Opportunities and Concerns of Youth In Agriculture Today
+- Keynote Session: Opportunities and Concerns of Youth In Agriculture Yesterday and Today

 - Holly Schmitt, Iowa FFA President